Are We “Sacrificing” the Care Component on the “Altar” of Bureaucracy?

 Model #2: The Retirement Home

-With a dementia diagnosis, our loved one is typically placed in a Retirement Home, on an assisted living floor or a memory unit.
-On an assisted living floor, the home usually offers 90 minutes of care a day.
+With a dementia diagnosis, our loved one is typically placed in a Retirement Home, on an Alternative Living floor or a memory unit.
+On an Alternative Living floor, the home usually offers 90 minutes of care a day.
 The ratio of a Personal Support Worker (PSW) to a resident is approximately 1 PSW to 16 residents during the day, and 1 PSW to 32 residents at night.
 If your loved one needs assistance, they will receive such assistance when the PSW has time to attend to their needs.

 Can you imagine, for a moment, being incapacitated, needing to use the washroom but having to wait because your PSW is busy assisting another resident?